'Predatory gambling' has helped the lottery reach sky-high jackpot, critics say

 Research shows that, in 2021 alone, Americans spent nearly $105 billion on lottery tickets — with the average adult in the U.S. spending roughly $320 a year on tickets.

-In a nationwide investigation of state lotteries by the Howard Center for Investigation Journalism at the University of Maryland, researchers found that state lottery retailers are disproportionately grouped in lower-income communities.
+In a nationwide investigation of state lotteries by the Howard Center for Investigative Journalism at the University of Maryland, researchers found that state lottery retailers are disproportionately grouped in lower-income communities.

 And in some states, studies show these retailers exist primarily in Black and Latino neighborhoods.